-The MIT Media Lab’s 2018 Disobedience Award will be shared by three leaders of the #MeToo and #MeTooSTEM movement.
-Tarana Burke, founder of the “Me Too” Movement; BethAnn McLaughlin, who brought the “Me Too” conversation to STEM institutions; and Sherry Marts, who helps academic and nonprofit organizations become more fair and inclusive, have all taken a stand against sexual assault and harassment, and against the marginalization of survivors.
-The three winners will share the award’s $250,000 cash prize.
+The MIT Media Lab’s 2018 Disobedience Award is shared by Tarana Burke, founder of the “Me Too” Movement, and Sherry Marts, who helps academic and nonprofit organizations become more fair and inclusive.
+Both have taken a stand against sexual assault and harassment, and against the marginalization of survivors.
+The winners will share the award’s $250,000 cash prize.
 Four finalist prizes of $10,000 each will also be awarded.
 All five prizes were funded by LinkedIn co-founder Reid Hoffman.

 Tarana Burke launched the Me Too Movement in 2006.
 In 2017, when the #MeToo hashtag went viral, the movement gained enormous momentum, becoming a galvanizing force not only in giving survivors the courage to speak out, but also in bringing abusers to justice and bringing conversations about gender equality, toxic masculinity, and abuse of authority to the forefront.
-Burke, McLaughlin, and Marts represent three vital components of the movement—giving voice and strength to survivors, calling on institutions to hold abusers accountable, and helping organizations to improve their values and methods.
-All three have shown tremendous courage in the face of threats, derision, and professional consequences from peers and authority figures.
+Burke and Marts represent vital components of the movement—giving voice and strength to survivors, calling on institutions to hold abusers accountable, and helping organizations to improve their values and methods.
+Both have shown tremendous courage in the face of threats, derision, and professional consequences from peers and authority figures.

-The Disobedience Award, now in its second year, was created to recognize individuals and groups who engage in ethical, nonviolent acts of disobedience in service of society.
-The award is open to nominations for anyone still living and active in any field, including the arts, academia, law, politics, science, and social advocacy.
+The Disobedience Award was created to recognize individuals and groups who engage in ethical, nonviolent acts of disobedience in service of society.
+The award was open to nominations for anyone still living and active in any field, including the arts, academia, law, politics, science, and social advocacy.
 A selection committee of 11 scientists, social justice experts, and thought leaders—including one of last year’s winners, Dr. Mona Hanna-Attisha—selected the winners and finalists from a global nomination pool.

 While the selection committee unanimously agreed on #MeToo and #MeTooSTEM as the clear winners for the 2018 award, their choice of finalists speaks to other important themes of responsible disobedience and voices that deserve to be heard: aiding immigrants and refugees, fighting for teachers and other public employees, and standing up for science and environmental protection.